Lagrangian description and quantification of scalar mixing in fluid flows from particle tracks: Theoretical background

 In particular, $c$ is conserved along trajectories: Fix an initial time $t_0$, a scalar field $c_0$ and an initial position $\bm{x}_0$ of a tracer.
 Let $\bm{x}(t):=\bm{x}(t; t_0, \bm{x}_0)$ be the tracer position at time $t$.
 Then $c(t,\bm{x}(t))=c_0(\bm{x}_0)$.

-In this contribution, we have the following setting: We are given particle trajectories from a numerical simulation or from particle tracking (e.g.\ 4D-PTV), i.e.\ we only have information on the advective dynamics as in \eqref{eq:advection}.
+In this contribution, we have the following setting: We are given particle trajectories from a numerical simulation or from particle tracking (e.g.\ 4D-PTV), i.e.\ we only have information on the advective dynamics as in \eqref{eq:advection}, possibly only on a larger scale if the particle trajectories are obtained via time resolved large eddy simulation (LES) or particle tracking, where small scale velocity fluctuations might not be well resolved in dependence of cut-off scale in LES or particle seeding density in tracking experiments.
 Based on this, we aim to describe the evolution of a scalar field $c$ as in equation \eqref{eq:advectiondiffusion} for $D >0$ and study the mixing dynamics in a purely data-based manner.
 To this end, we borrow ideas from deterministic particle methods for the solution of partial differential equations and diffusion maps.

 For the sake of uniform representation and notation, we introduce the Gaussian kernel

 where

 Here, $\bm{e}_i \in \mathbb{R}^d$ denotes the $i$-th canonical basis vector and $\bm{x}\cdot \bm{e}_i$ the dot product, resulting in the $i$-th entry of $\bm{x}$.
 For some scaling parameter $\epsilon >0$ we form the scaled kernel